-USM Anywhere includes several filters displayed by default.
-These filters enable you to search for your items of interest.
-You can either filter your search, or enter what you are looking for in the search field, which is in the lower-left corner of the page.
+USM Anywhere includes the option of searching items of interest on the page.
+There are several filters displayed by default.
+You can either filter your search or enter what you are looking for in the search field.

 Filter suppressed alarms.